 Best of all, Notion doesn’t have an affiliate program.
 I’m not getting paid to promote Notion.
 I’m just a guy writing a blog post in a hotel room about his favorite productivity app."

 The limitless distractions of the World Wide Web are only amplified when you have infinite networks you can use to get brand-new content at a moment's notice.
 Here's looking at you, Facebook.
 And Twitter.
 Reddit.
 Instagram.
 TikTok.
 The list goes on.
 Keep these sites at bay—along with their pals "distracting apps" and "addicting games"—with Cold Turkey.
-This simple blocker helps you maintain productivity in the face of temptation, and you can even schedule in little breaks so you're not completely depriving yourself of that sweet, distracting rush.
+One of the top productivity tools for students, this simple blocker helps you maintain productivity in the face of temptation, and you can even schedule in little breaks so you're not completely depriving yourself of that sweet, distracting rush.

 As Bytedude wrote back in 2018: